Nerd, funder, gamer

 What piece of work or project you’re most proud of?

-The Wellcome Global Monitor – the world’s first world-wide study of how people think & feel about science and health.
+The Wellcome Global Monitor – the world’s first world-wide study of how people think and feel about science and health.
 We interviewed over 140,000 people from around the world, and proved that people’s relationship with science is deeply influenced by their social and cultural context.

 What tool, idea or way of working would you add to our survival kit for the future?